PYTHON

 Python Class Variables and Instance Variables

-In Python, class variables are useful for attributes that are the same for all instances.
-On the other hand, instance variables represent data that varies between instances.
+In Python, class variables are helpful for attributes that are the same for all instances of that class.
+On the other hand, instance variables represent data of any data type that varies between instances.

 class Teacher: